Understanding Inventory Weighted Average Cost and Inventory Valuation

 Keeping up with inventory counts is one thing, let alone tracking the costs it takes to purchase and store inventory.
 Unlike FIFO and LIFO that use a range of costs, the WAC method uses a blended average, making it easier to calculate and track inventory value.

-“We have access to live inventory management, knowing exactly how many units we have in each ShipBob fulfillment center.
+“We have access to live inventory management, knowing exactly how many units we have in each ShipBob fulfilment centre.
 It not only helps with our overall process in managing and making sure our inventory levels are balanced but also for tax purposes at the end of the year.
 ShipBob made that entire process very simplified for our accountants and us.”

 Matt Dryfhout, Founder & CEO of BAKblade